Back

 Payment (full)

-Remaining 50% automatically charged 2 days after check-in date
+Remaining 50% automatically charged from the payment method provided 2 days after check-in date

 Check-out